- What is a favicon?

 <link rel="apple-touch-icon" href="touch-icon-iphone.png"> <link rel="apple-touch-icon" sizes="152x152" href="touch-icon-ipad.png"> <link rel="apple-touch-icon" sizes="180x180" href="touch-icon-iphone-retina.png"> <link rel="apple-touch-icon" sizes="167x167" href="touch-icon-ipad-retina.png">

 After you add the favicon, you should test it.
 The easiest way to do that is to open your website.
 Clear the browser cache before that or use incognito mode (this is valid especially if you decide to change the favicon of your website).
 Note that favicons are heavily cached, and even clearing your browser's cache may not refresh the image.
 Sometimes, you may even need to use a new browser to see the change.

 Check if the favicon appears in the browser tab.
 After that, bookmark the site and check if the favicon appears properly in the browser bookmarks and history.

 You will find some useful online tools as well.
 Here are a couple of them:

 realfavicongenerator.net/favicon_checker - check if your site has an icon for various devices and platforms

 www.colinkeany.com/favicon-checker/ - preview your favicon in Google Chrome, Firefox and Safari

-A favicon may be the smallest elements of a website, but it is quite an important one.
+A favicon may be one of the smallest elements of a website, but it is quite an important one.
 Don't neglect this aspect of your web presence.
 It helps your brand, your SEO and your customer experience.
 People will see it every time they open your site, browse their history or bookmarks, or save a shortcut to your site on their desktop or mobile device.
 It takes a lot of small steps to make a website successful and setting up a proper favicon is one of them.